RGLab/FAUST/documentation/FAUST_EXECUTION_DATA.md

 # Overview

-This is where you can get a high level understanding of the data that `FAUST` creats and uses during run-time
+This is where you can get a high level understanding of the data that `FAUST` creats and uses during run-time.
+This data is stored in the `faustData` directory and if needed can be used for a more rigorous understanding of what has occurred during processing.

-# Directory Structure - AKA `faustData`
+# `faustData`

 In its current form, `FAUST` will create a working directory that contains all of the data used for clustering.